runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 Terms can also be logged to standard error in _surface syntax_, rather than as KORE using `#trace`.
 This operator has similar semantics to `#logToFile` (i.e. it returns `.K`, but prints as an impure side effect).
-Note that calling `#trace` is equivalent to invoking the `kprint` tool for **each** term that is logged, which requires that the underlying K definition is re-parsed.
-Doing so is expensive, and so `#trace` should only be used as a debugging aid.
+Note that calling `#trace` is equivalent to invoking the `kprint` tool for the first term that is logged, which requires re-parsing the underlying K definition.
+Subsequent calls do not incur this overhead again; the definition is cached.

 ```k
   syntax {Sort} K ::= #trace(value: Sort) [function, functional, hook(IO.traceTerm), impure, returnsUnit, symbol]